polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

     {{<figure src="images/services/pod-o-gym/leg-room-1.jpg" alt="Leg room photo 1">}}
 {{</figure_gallery>}}

-We have at our disposal dumbbells ranging from 0,5kg to 55kg.
-Kettlebells from 6kg to 32kg.
-6 Barbells, 6 smaller specialized barbells and over 1 ton of weights.
-Weight plates we use are mainly from companies Ivanko and StrongGear.
+Free weights include dumbbells from 0.5 to 55 kg, kettlebells from 6 to 32 kg, six full-size bars, six smaller specialised bars, and more than one tonne of weights.
+Most plates are made by Ivanko and StrongGear.

 ### Cardio

-Two spinners NXT, two treadmills, elliptical, rowing machine Concept2D, stationary bicycles and everything is ready for your training.
-We even have TV so you can watch your bellowed show while getting in better shape.
+Cardio equipment includes two NXT spin bikes, two treadmills, an elliptical trainer, a Concept2 rowing machine, and stationary bikes.
+The room also has a television.

 {{<figure src="images/services/pod-o-gym/cardio-room-1.jpg" alt="Cardio room photo 1" width="90%" align="center">}}

 ### Tatami room

-In this room (72 m²) as name suggest are tatami – foam floor.
-The room is tailored for training in martial arts.
-We have boxing mitts, boxing blocks, heavy bags, teardrop heavy bag, speed bag and double end bag.
-We even have some boxing gloves and some body protection prepared for you (you need to bring your own bandages).
+This 72 m² room has a tatami floor and is equipped for martial-arts training.
+Equipment includes focus mitts, striking pads, several types of punching bag, boxing gloves, and protective gear.
+Bring your own hand wraps.

-For calisthenics we have TRX®, BOSU®, Olympic rings, parallel bars, FLEXI-BAR®, medicine balls, cardio MMA ropes and a lot of other equipment.
-You can also find equipment for relaxations of muscles and basic small therapeutic equipment.
+For bodyweight training, the room offers TRX®, BOSU®, Olympic rings, parallel bars, FLEXI-BAR®, medicine balls, battle ropes, and other equipment.
+Basic recovery and therapeutic aids are also available.

 {{<figure src="images/services/pod-o-gym/aerobic-room-1.jpg" alt="Aerobic room photo 1" width="90%" align="center">}}